Montreal Eaton Centre

+The Montreal Eaton Centre (Centre Eaton de Montréal), colloquially known as the Eaton Centre, is a shopping mall and office complex in downtown Montreal, Quebec, Canada.
+It is named after the now-defunct Eaton's department store, and with the Toronto Eaton Centre, is one of two remaining Eaton Centres in the country.

 The Montreal Eaton Centre opened on November 14, 1990.
 In 2018, it absorbed its adjacent sister mall Complexe Les Ailes and the two shopping centres were combined into a single property which retained the Montreal Eaton Centre name.
-As such, the property consists of two separate buildings at 677 Saint Catherine Street West (the former Eaton's flagship store which became the Complexe Les Ailes mall in 2002) and 705 Saint Catherine Street West (the former Les Terrasses mall, which became the original Montreal Eaton Centre).
+As such, the property consists of two separate buildings at 677 Saint Catherine Street West (the former Eaton's flagship store which had become the Complexe Les Ailes mall in 2002) and 705 Saint Catherine Street West (the former Les Terrasses mall, which became the original Montreal Eaton Centre).
+It is accessible through the Underground City, which is connected to the Montreal Metro's McGill station.

 The Montreal Eaton Centre shopping mall has a 45000 m2 of gross leasable area.
 The building features an additional 51000 m2 of office space on the upper levels, branded as "1500 University."
 A bronze statue of hockey player Ken Dryden and a three-storeys-tall tableau made by fine arts enamel painter Bernard Séguin Poirier are located in the mall.

 History

 Les Terrasses

 The site at 705 Saint Catherine Street West originally featured a shopping mall name "Les Terrasses" from 1976 to 1987.
 It was built atop the now-defunct Victoria Street; the road and its buildings were expropriated for construction of the mall.
 The mall layout was a triangular spiral, with gradually-rising interconnected floors, approximately 14 m high in total.
 Though it had three escalators, one at each point of the triangle, patrons could gradually walk to the top of the mall.
 Floors were colour-coded and the mall was adorned with trees, plants and ivy.
 It housed 140 stores, each facing towards the centre of the triangle.
 Les Terrasses was demolished after only one decade of use and, following extensive construction, reopened as the Montreal Eaton Centre in 1990.
 Like Les Terrasses, the new Montreal Eaton Centre was connected to the Montreal Metro, the Underground City, and the Eaton's department store.
 Eaton's department store, for which it was named, closed in 1999.